samuelwilliams413/samuelwilliams413.github.io/tg/cute.md

 ## **[Lich](https://cdnb.artstation.com/p/assets/images/images/003/346/529/large/alexander-trufanov-skeleton-chibi-mage.jpg?1472678555)** (Cleric)

-- Starting HP : d4+4
+- Starting HP : 2 + CON
-- HP Per Level/Resting : d4
-- Attack Damage : 1d4 Staff
+- Attack Damage : 1d6 - 1 Staff

 ### Special Features

-- Finger of death: On touch entity either a) ages 1d20 years b) takes 1d20 damage
+- Finger of death: On touch entity either a) ages 3d6 years b) takes 3d6 damage (Cooldown: 5+).
 - Power Word Stun: Anyone who hears your word loses their next turn (this includes you).
 - Arcane Eye: You can see magic, curses, and enchantments
 - Phylactery: Unless phylactery is destroyed, when you die your body reconstitues and you are resurected at the next nightfall.